surveygraph/surveygraphr/README.md

 ## Getting help

 Please contact samuel.l.unicomb@ul.ie for support, and report bugs with a minimal illustrative example on [GitHub](https://github.com/surveygraph/surveygraphr/issues/).
-Since the package is in its infancy, we are welcoming of feature requests and general feedback.
+Since the package is in its infancy, we welcome feature requests and general feedback.